makuke1234/atto/README.md

 ![SLOC](./images/sloc.png)

-With profiling removed it amount to only **1428** lines of code!
+With profiling removed, it amounts to only **1428** lines of code!
 Very small indeed...

 # Obtaining